tokio-rs/tracing/README.md

 - [`tracing-cloudwatch`] provides a layer that sends events to AWS CloudWatch Logs.
 - [`tracing-subscriber-reload-arcswap`] provides a lock-free alternative to `tracing_subscriber::reload::Layer` using `arc-swap`.
 - [`clippy-tracing`] provides a tool to add, remove and check for `tracing::instrument`.
+- [`tracing-oslog`] provides a layer for reporting traces to Apple's logging framework.

 (if you're the maintainer of a `tracing` ecosystem crate not in this list, please let us know!)